Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "A timer to what?"

 "To the moment when the first of them requests to see you.
-Sometime in the next ten *Ri’* or so, I should think… I promise not to be *too* smug if I am correct."
+Sometime in the next ten *Ri’* or so, I should think...
+I promise not to be *too* smug if I am correct."

 Knight snorted and finally found the mustard.
 A ham sandwich without mustard was, in his opinion, a crime against nature.